Using Postman to request and authenticate with OAuth2 tokens

 You have the choice of logging in, or using Postman in Lite mode.

-1. Use the default request that appeared on first start or create a new one.
+Fist, we need a new request.
+You can either use the default request that appeared initially or create a new one.

 New Postman Request